by Justin Williams

 Then silence fell upon them all.

-I froze.
+Then I froze.

 Had I a proper heart, it would have thundered with his approach.
 I had my sensors, though, and they were on full alert.

-I could not harm Morris.
+Still, I could not harm him.

-But Alma could.
+Alma could.

-She emerged from the shadows, ash sticking to her blood-smeared face.
-Battered, but alive.
+She emerged from the shadows, ash sticking to her blood-smeared face, battered, but alive.
 She pulled a sword from the scabbard of a dead man and charged.

-Morris surged back from the fire as if possessed, sword in hand.
+Reynolds surged back from the fire as if possessed, sword in hand.

 Alma turned back to him.
 Her chest heaved.

-”I can’t.”
+”I cannot.”

 The opening was enough for Alma.